 According to the guidelines in the Act, every ecommerce entity is required to provide information relating to return, refund, exchange, warranty and guarantee, delivery and shipment, modes of payment and grievance redressal mechanism, among other things to enable the consumer to make an informed decision.
 Further, the Act also calls upon ecommerce entities to provide ‘country of origin’ information for all products.
 The ‘country of origin’ clause has attracted a lot of attention in the wake of anti-China sentiment in the country and the resultant call to reduce dependency on imports.

 The Act empowers the consumer by enabling a smooth process of grievance redressal in the event that he/she chooses to file a complaint.
-While before, the consumer would have to file a complaint at the registered office of the seller, under the new Act, the consumer can file complaints electronically, in consumer commissions which have jurisdiction over his place of residence.
+While before, the consumer would have to file a complaint at the registered office of the seller, under the new Act, the consumer can file complaints electronically, with a consumer commission that has jurisdiction over his place of residence.
 Further, under provisions of product liability, in the event of injury or damage to the consumer through the use of a defective product or service, he/she is entitled to compensation from the product manufacturer, seller or service provider.

 The new law also provides for punishment for the sale of counterfeit products and allows plaintiffs to attend hearings through video conferencing.